micromdm/nanodep/docs/operations-guide.md

 A password to encrypt or decrypt RSA private key on disk with.
 Note this is password is just to protect the private key itself and does not play a role in the token PKI exchange with Apple.

+#### -cn

+* common name to set in the certificate

+A Common Name string to set in the certificate (default is "depserver").

+#### -validity-days

+* validity of the generated certificate in days

+The generated certificate will expire after the provided days.

 #### -token string

 * path to tokens